jimmy-zhening-luo/jimmy/README.md

 <details><summary>Dev Tools</summary>

-This is a web app with a server built on [Express](https://expressjs.com/) [Node.js](https://nodejs.org/en/) and a presentation layer built on [Svelte](https://svelte.dev/) templating and handrolled styles.
-The source is written in [TypeScript](https://typescriptlang.org/).
+This is a static web app built on [Node.js](https://nodejs.org/en/) using [SvelteKit](https://kit.svelte.dev), a helper that bundles [Svelte](https://svelte.dev/) and [Vite](https://vitejs.dev).

+- **Svelte** enables concise, descriptive, and modular syntax for site content, routing, style, and logic.
+- **Vite** provides a self-contained, minimal-config test and build environment, capable of adapting Svelte code into a compact servable static bundle.

+The source is written in [TypeScript](https://typescriptlang.org/) and Svelte.

 | Key          | Value                                                |
 | ------------ | ---------------------------------------------------- |